jdh4/name2id/README.md

 ## How does it work?

-`getent passwd` is ran on the necessary head nodes (`tigressdata` and others) to capture past and present RC users.
+`getent passwd` is ran on the head nodes to capture past and present RC users.
 This output is combined into a master file which is stored on all of the head nodes and updated three times per day (M-F). `name2id` uses the `fuzzywuzzy` and `python-Levenshtein` packages for fast fuzzy string matching.
 The top seven most likely results are returned along with their probabilities.

 ## When is it useful?